trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 ### Mining Power Concentration

-There are several problems with proof-of-work as a foundation for crypto-currencies.
+There are several problems with proof-of-work as a foundation for cryptocurrencies.
 The most salient problem, which is all too relevant as of 2014, is the existence of centralized mining pools, which concentrate power in the hands of a few individuals.

 The proof-of-work mechanism is decentralized, which means that users do not need to explicitly trust anyone to secure the currency.
 However, implicitly, Bitcoin has yielded a system where all users have to trust the benevolence of one or two pool operators to secure the currency.